StijnDebackere/lensing_haloes/readme.md

 Downloading the cluster samples from [Zenodo](https://zenodo.org/record/4469437) is the fastest way to have a look at the data.
-There you can find the generated cluster samples for both stage III and stage IV-like surveys and their best-fitting cosmologies.
+There you can find the generated cluster samples for stage III-like surveys (stage IV dataset exceeds 50 GB limit) and the best-fitting cosmologies for all stage III and stage IV-like surveys.

 ## Installation
 In the desired location, type